If you want to find out more about the Earth Skills Network then fill in our contact form.

 Find out more about the successes and impacts of the programme so far.

 As an Earth Skills Network business mentor, you will be partnered with a protected area, which you will mentor for at least one year, to develop business solutions that will improve the management effectiveness of this site.
-Prior to a Residential Training Programme you will attend a Mentor Development Course, where you will be given training in the Business Planning Toolkit that forms the basis of the programme, to augment your own knowledge and skills.
-See the Earth Skills Network Journey to the right.
+Mentors will first attend a Mentor Development Course which wil train them to apply their existing business skills and knowledge to a protected area context.
+Trained Mentors and protected area representatives will be brought together on a Residential Training Programme, set in an inspirational natural setting, where they will have the opportunity to share their experience and build the mentoring relationship.
+Please see the Earth Skills Network Journey to the right.

 This programme is an opportunity for you to: